MLH-Fellowship/0.5.1-howDoIDiscord/README.md

 ![Architecture of this app in terms of it's elements](https://i.imgur.com/tT5vu3A.png)
 # Installation
 ## Discord bot

-1. `cd discordBot && npm install dotenv discord.js node-fetch`
-2. `touch .env`.
-Inside this .env file put in `token="discordTokenHere"`.
-The discordTokenHere is the token for the bot that is pinned in the howDoI discord.
-If this get's leaked anyone can do anything with our bot so keep it safe.
-2. `node main.js`
+1.create a virtualenv and initialize it.
+This may vary depending on your operating system.
+  `virtualenv env && source env/bin/activate`
+2.Install dependencies using pip.
+  `pip install -r requirements.txt`
+3.Run the app with the following:
+  `export FLASK_APP=main.py && flask run`

-The bot is now listening for messages in the channel and will log them to console
+once Flask app start The bot is now listening for messages in the channel and will log them to console Web at localhost:5000.